- Entertainment and Media»

 Besides "Cat Man Do," he has produced over 38 films and continues to introduce more on a regular basis.
 Among them are: "Let Me In," "TV Dinner," Hot Spot," " Hop-it," "Cat in the Box," "Snow Business," "Cat & Mouse," "Santa Claws," and, two recommended personal favorites: "Fly Guy" and "Hidden Treasure."
 He occasionally features dogs which are characteristically simple-minded and in search of food.
 "Fed Up," a 2008 contribution to the RSPCA "Give an Animal a Voice" campaign, sends the important message to not overfeed your dogs with table scraps during the holidays.
 The arrival of a new kitten brings a comic twist beginning with the animation short "Double Trouble," and a large and over-zealous tabby, inspired by Simon's own cat Maisy, was recently introduced in the short film "Tough Love."
 Simon's cat remains purposely unnamed so that viewers can identify him with their own favorite felines.

-Currently Simon is working on a longer feature animation film in color called "Off to the Vet."
-It is an ambitious undertaking considering his use of the traditional frame to frame process of 25 , per second.
-The projected cost of production is $472.000.00, and he has successfully raised over half of that through fundraising.
-Donations come with great incentives.
-Visit the IndieGOGO Campaign at Indiegogo.com/projects/simon-s-cat-in-off-to-the-vet to learn more.
+Simon finished his first 12 min. color animation short called "Off to the Vet" in 2015 It was an ambitious undertaking considering his use of the traditional frame to frame process of 25 per second.
+The projected cost of production was $472.000.00, and he successfully raised that through crowd-funding via IndieGOGO.

 In 2013, Mr.Tofield donated over $56,000.00 to a British children's hospital through the auction of his work entitled "Doodles."
 His devotion to stray cats is apparent in his own charities and his Sponsor-A-Cat Program.
 Those who may not be able to have a cat can still help fund the care of sick and needy felines.